-There are various boat trips on offer from Cala Bona such a, pleasure trips, speedboat or a tranquil glass bottomed boat trip.
-For information on all the boat trips there are displays and flyers in the Cala Bona harbor where the trips depart from.
+There are various boat trips on offer from Cala Bona such as pleasure trips, speedboats, or a tranquil glass-bottom boat trip.
+For information on all the boat trips, there are displays and flyers in the Cala Bona harbour, where the trips depart from.

-There isn’t a market in Cala Bona but there is in nearby Son Servera every Friday between 8am-1:30pm.
-This is just a 6 minute drive or taxi away, 3.2km/2miles.
+There isn’t a market in Cala Bona but there is one in nearby Son Servera every Friday between 8 am-1:30 pm.
+This is just a 6-minute drive or taxi ride away, 3.2km/2miles.

 There is a Karting track close by in the neighboring Cala Millor, Karting Cala Millor.
 It has various sized Karts and is suitable for all levels and ages.
-It is located around the middle of the beach area about 400meters inland past the Fantasy park area which also has go-karts but not as specialized as the Karting Cala Millor.
+It is located around the middle of the beach area about 400 metres inland past the Fantasy park area which also has go-karts but is not as specialised as the Karting Cala Millor.

 Son Servera Golf is Mallorca’s second oldest club and an 18 hole members club.
 However green fees are offered on their website for 9 or 18 holes.

-Pula Golf is one if the Mallorca’s more select courses.
+Pula Golf is one of Mallorca’s more select courses.
 The club offers green fees for 9 or 18 holes, as well as a driving range and golf equipment to hire.

 Capdepera Golf is set in verdant Mallorcan countryside and offers reasonable green fees when discounts are taken advantage of.
 The 15th hole on the course has been repeatedly voted by Mallorca Magazine as the most beautiful golf hole on Mallorca.
 The course was designed by Dan Maples a famous US Architect.